FISH & QUART – AFTER DARK – GATSBYS – BRANNIGANS – EMPERIE, 65 CHURCH GATE

 1867 Newspaper article re Fish & Quart

-Elephants in Leicester at the bottom of Charles Street/Corner Belgrave Gate, circa 1949.
-Not sure if a circus performance at the Palace Theatre in Belgrave Gate.
+Elephants in Leicester at the bottom of Charles Street/Corner Belgrave Gate, circa 1950s.
+Not sure if a circus performance at the Palace Theatre in Belgrave Gate, was taking place then.

-Marstons bought the pub in 1900, one of only a few that they owned in Leicester.
+Marstons bought the pub in 1900 from the Fox family, one of only a few that they owned in Leicester.
 The inn was altered in 1933 and again in 1944.

 In the 1950s, the Fish & Quart was one of the first pubs to have a large television screen.
 The idea was two-fold: one, to provide programmes for those who hadn’t a television at home and two, for those who had and were tempted to stay at home to watch their favourite programme instead of going out.